velvetkevorkian/enterprise/design_enterprise_report.md

 This is an important point.
 Having a selection of messages to tell about your work, tailored to specific audiences, obviously increases the chance of your message finding a receptive audience.

 Having different levels of narrative to expand to can be important too.
 You can't tell the exact same story in the 160 characters of a Twitter biography that you can in, say, a five minute face-to-face conversation.
-The layering of simple elements can create a complex overall picture, however, as noted by Heath & Heath (pp48).
-In fact, this is one of their key points for how make ideas "stick".
+The layering of simple elements can create a complex overall picture, however.
+(Heath, 2004, p.48).
+In fact, this is identified as one of the key points for how to make ideas "stick".

-###Case Study: Rory Gianni
+####Case Study: Rory Gianni
 For a different perspective, I spoke to Rory Gianni, a freelance web developer based out of Dundee's Fleet Collective.
 Having worked as a technology consultant for a variety of small businesses and startups, he has been moving towards focusing on the sustainability sector.
 He is also a CleanWeb facilitator, a movement which aims to help solve environmental problems with a combination of technology and design skills.
 Unlike similar movements, such as "Green IT", they do not focus so heavily on pure engineering solutions, but include elements of design.

 This is key to Gianni's attempt to diversify his interests.
 Although the fact that he is focusing more on sustainability could be seen as a narrowing of his focus, bringing in elements such as service design is widening his role within that sector.
 This separation between the role of the individual and the industry they're operating in is key to his strategy.